 Supports common video formats such as .avi, .mp4, .mkv, .mpeg etc.

 Comes with advanced features such as color grading, green screen, audio mixer, split screen, etc.

 The steps of zoom in and zoom out videos in Filmora is easy.
 Just import your video clips into the timeline and then click the Crop icon to enter the Crop and Zoom interface.
 You can then crop the unwanted frames to zoom in or use the Pan&Zoom effect to customize the starting or ending frames of the Zoom in or zoom out effect.

 In order for us to effectively learn how to zoom in/out videos in Windows Movie Make, we shall approach the editing in steps.
 Before we begin, it is important to note that you might require a previous version of the Windows Movie Maker - Windows Movie Maker 6.0 version or Windows Movie Maker 2012.
 To check the version of the Windows Movie Maker, just go to About Movie Maker option in the main menu in Movie Maker.
-The latest version of is Version 2012 (Build 16.4.3528.0331).
+The latest version is Version 2012 (Build 16.4.3528.0331).

 In this article below, I will show you all the information that you need to Zoom in or zoom out on video in Windows Movie Maker.

-1. Zoom in and zoom out videos with Movie Maker 2012
+1. Zoom in and Zoom out Videos with Movie Maker 2012

 Step 1 Import Videos or Photos to Movie Maker

 Click Add videos and photos button in the toolbar to select and load the media file to Movie Maker.